 Stephania is a genus of flowering plants in the Menispermaceae family native to eastern and southern Asia and Australasia.
 They are little known horticulturally.
 The species are herbaceous perennial vines with a large woody caudex.
 They grow up to 3.3 feet (1 m) tall.
 Leaves are shield-shaped, arranged spirally on the stem, and with the leaf petiole attached near the center of the leaf.
 Male flowers have 6 to 10 sepals, 3 to 5 fleshy petals, and 6 anthers.
 Female flowers have 3 to 5 petals as in male flowers and a 3- to 6-parted style.
 The fruits are drupes.

-The genus name is a cognate of the Greek "Stephana," which is a feminine form of "Stephanos," meaning "a crown."
-This refers to the anthers being arranged in a crown-like manner.
+The genus name is a cognate of the Greek "Stephana," which is a feminine form of "Stephanos," meaning "a crown," and refers to the anthers being arranged in a crown-like manner.

-Stephania tetrandra is among the 50 fundamental herbs used in traditional Chinese medicine, where it is called Han Fang Ji.
+Stephania tetrandra is among the 50 fundamental herbs used in traditional Chinese medicine and is called Han Fang Ji.

 Growing Conditions and General Care

-Stephanias are native to south-east Asia to the Australasia region, especially Indochinese countries.
-These caudex plants are usually found in the seasonal deciduous forest on limestone mountains in their natural habitats.
+Stephanias are native to Southeast Asia and the Australasia region, especially Indochinese countries.
+In their natural habitats, these caudex plants usually occur in the seasonal deciduous forest on limestone mountains.

 In warm, dry, frost-free climates, these plants are interesting vines for clothing screens, porches, fences, and other supports.
 They grow well in greenhouses under conditions that suit many cacti and succulents.

-Stephanias can be propagated from seeds sown in porous soil at a temperature of about 60 °F (16 °C).
+Stephanias can be propagated from seeds sown in porous soil at about 60 °F (16 °C).